Pretrained Model release v1.5#

 Similarly, the model takes the central wavelength of each input band as a variable.

-During training we used Sentinel-2, Sentinel-1, Landsat 8 and 9, NAIP, and LINZ data.
+During training we used Sentinel-2, Sentinel-1, Landsat 8 and 9, NAIP, LINZ and MODIS data.
 For these we compiled normalization and wavelength values that were used during training.
 These can be used for inferencing when passing data from any of these systems.

 The normalization and wavelength parameters can be found in the following metadata file.